mateuszmacheta/mateuszmacheta.github.io/_posts/2023-2-15-REST-API-Public-Websites-e02.md

 ![Products Extraction]({{site.baseurl}}/assets/img/2023-02-15-Product-Links-Table-Extraction.png)

-- Use Application/Browser, URL: "https://www.camping-kaufhaus.com/search?sSearch=" + in_EAN, Close: NAppCloseMode.Never, Open: NAppOpenMode.IfNotOpen
+- Use Application/Browser, URL: "https://www.camping-kaufhaus.com/search?sSearch=" + in_EAN, Close: NAppCloseMode, Open: NAppOpenMode.Always
 - Extract Table Data - just click on first hyperlink of products - it should already recognize them all.
 Rename column with URLs to `url` - that's the only one we need

 After that let's verify if we're getting proper URLs by putting empty Write Line just after Extract Table Data with breakpoint on it.
 Press F6 to debug workflow.